lunchbag/hugo-blog/content/posts/weekly-3.md

 images = []
 slug = "feb-weekly-3"
 tags = []
-title = "Weekly #3 - 3 new hires and our first affiliate deal!"
+title = "Weekly #3 - marketing and customer support hires plus our first affiliate deal!"

 +++
 This has been a crazy week.
 I've always been shy about calling Lunch Money "a real company" but in the last 7 days, Lunch Money has surely graduated from just being an app to being a full-blown business.